Wyndham Voyager

 Two platforms for two use cases

-Per our remit, Project Voyager called for two dedicated platforms that we were to design and build over the next two years:
+Per our remit, Project Voyager called for two dedicated platforms that we were to design, build and optimize over the next several years:

 Consumers